kevin-tournie/projectBigData/README.md

 Project Big Data

 ## Description
-This project aim to create a website to have a game to test your general knowledge using the microphone to answer.
+This project aims to create a website to have a game to test your general knowledge using the microphone to answer.
 To do this we mainly used ReactJS, TensorFlow.
 To get the questions we used Trivia database API.
-We used some ML in order to recognise the answer of the player.
+We used some ML in order to recognise the answers of the player.

 ## Installation
-If you wan to test this in local you need to :
+If you want to test this in local you need to :

 	Front :
 		- cd appbigdataproject